xtavras/inxi/tarballs/README.txt

-README for tarballs directory in svn
+README for svn/tarballs directory.

 This directory is intended to be a repository of older .gz/.tar.gz files from svn trunk.
 Tarballs contain the following (as of version 1.8.34, pre 1.8 the .gz is just inxi itself):